pabs3/webdl/README.md

 WebDL is a set of Python scripts to grab video from online Free To Air Australian channels.

+## News

+### 2017-02-24
+* Now requires Python3, use the `python2` branch if you need the old version.
+* Recommended installation is now with `virtualenv` and `pip` to install dependencies.
+* Removed some custom logic in favour of the `requests` and `requests_cache` libraries.
+* `autograbber.py` can write to multiple directories, previous command line args are still supported.

 ## Installation

 Install the following packages using your package manager: